 What is the purpose of a wireframe?

 A wireframe serves a couple different purposes.
 1) It ensures that the client and the designer are on the same page, specifically in terms of accomplishing the business’s goals and marketing objectives.
 2) It provides design direction in terms of the layout of information and hierarchy/structure.
 3) It ensures that the website design will be user-focused.
 Too many websites are created from the point-of-view of the business without considering the primacy of what the viewer needs to see.
 4) The wireframe also helps to clarify and define the functionality of the website.
 5) Wireframes are easy and quick to create, so creating one before spending the time to develop a full, high-definition design makes sure time is well spent.
-Plus, changes and revisions are easier and cheaper to make at this stage.
+Plus, changes and revisions to the Wideframe are easier and cheaper to make at this stage.

 At what stage of the website design process does wireframing take place?